dzekelid/links/_listings/stripe/accounts-account-login-links-post.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Add Accounts Account Login Links
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: Creates a single-use login link for an Express account to access their
-    details.
+    Stripe dashboard.You may only create login links for Express accounts connected to your platform.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team